zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ![alt](docs/img/alexandru-g-stavrica-1OFBOk1rfHU-unsplash.jpg)

-Our dynamically generated form implies Ajax since, by definition, we've diverged from serving up static pages of HTML along file boundaries.
+Our dynamically generated form implies Ajax by definition since we've diverged from serving up static pages of HTML along file boundaries.

 But how do we make those Ajax requests?